 I want to talk a little about healing the body from physical trauma – however big or small.
-My friend recently had a tumble on the bike, leaving her with a bloody knee and a sore shoulder & wrist, unable to workout and a fractured ego.
-She was bummed because she’d been very committed to working out & being healthy and had a rockin’ body as a result of her hard work and lifestyle!
+My friend, Daniella, recently had a tumble on the bike, which left her with a bloody knee, a sore shoulder and wrist and a slight fractured ego.

 - Eat healthy.
 Eat seasonally, organically grown produce with a wide variety of colors.
-Skip anything processed, sugar, gluten, and possibly grains.
+Skip anything processed, sugar, gluten, grains and/or animal products.
 Doesn’t this sound like you’re giving your body the best chance to heal and thrive?
 I think by this point, everyone should know why this is important – a diet with an abundance of nutrients, anti-inflammatory properties, etc… This is a no-brainer.

 - Eat foods that are easy to digest.
 When you eat ingredients that are easy to digest your body doesn’t have to work hard to get the nutritional benefits from food.
-Think of all the energy your body has to do to breakdown food: chew, make saliva, swallow, churning food in your stomach & making enough bile to break down that food, go thru intestines to absorb the nutrients, and so much more.
+Think of all the energy your body has to do to breakdown food.
 If you are eating foods like soups, soft lettuces (vs. kale/cruciferous veggies), broths, cooked & soft root veggies and/or raw & ripe fruits, the body doesn’t have to work as much or has hard.
 This easily digestible food allows that energy that would have been used for digestion to go to other parts of the body to heal your wounds and sore muscles.